anoma/taiga/book/src/exec.md

 ## Examples

+Let's see how different use cases can be handled with this execution model.

-### Three-party barter
+### 1. Three-party barter

-On the diagram below you can see an example of three-party bartering cycle in the execution model described in this document.
+Three parties, Alice, Bob, and Charlie, are looking for some assets in exchange for something else.
+Their intents can be matched into a three-party bartering cycle.
+Let's see step by step how this happens.

+**Note**: parties don't require three-party bartering explicitly

 ![img.png](img/exec_3_party.png)

-**Step 1-2**: The users (Alice, Bob, and Charlie) define their intents and create intentVPs.
+**Step 1-2**: The users define their intents and create intentVPs.
 It doesn't have to happen at the same time for all users, but for simplicity we describe it as one step.
 The intentVPs of all three users have the same structure: users are willing to spend their asset (Alice - a star, Bob - a dolphin, Charlie - a tree) in exchange for some other asset.
 Once the user receives the desired asset, an intent token note of value [-1] is emitted.
 In addition to that, all three users also create their initial partial transactions spending the asset they are ready to give away (Alice ptx, Bob ptx, and Charlie ptx).

 **Step 3**: A solver sees Alice's ptx and Bob's ptx, matches them together, and creates a new partial transaction.
 Alice's intentVP is satisfied, [-1] intent token note is created.